geeythree/rag_bot/README.md

 ## Avilable features:
 1. Multilingual querying
 2. Results Evaluation
-3. Query with audio (microphone) and get back response in audio format  (PS: multilingual querying not supported)
+3. Query with audio (microphone) and get back response in audio format

+PS:
+1. Currently multilingual querying is not supported for Indian languages.
+2. When using audio, only English language is supported as of now.
 ## Running the chatbot script
 ```
 python main.py